 - Google goes to Washington but did anything come of it?

 - What happens when SEO theory becomes a reality for booking sites?

 Google Ads and PLAs Rebound in a Big Way but What's Going on

 we spoke about Google Ads and PLAs undergoing a massive SERP drop-off.
 On December 11th Google Ads were subject to yet another massive data change.
 This time ads on the SERP spiked incredibly.
 At the time of this writing, Google Ads now show on roughly 65% of page one SERPs (US desktop).
 That's a 590% increase from their December 4th low and a 77% increase from where Google Ads trended before

 the drop-off.
 This pattern holds true on desktop and mobile as well as in markets around the globe.
 Google Ads are back and are far stronger than before!

 PLAs also saw a strong rebound, but not in the same way.
 As opposed to Google Ads, PLAs saw a slow and incremental return to normalcy.
 The shopping ads have returned to their previous display levels of 16% on

-desktop in the US.
+in the US.
 Similar to Google Ads, this return to prior performance is true on both desktop and mobile and in most markets.
 Unlike Google Ads, however, PLAs (at the current time) have not surpassed the display level seen prior to the December 4th fall-off.